BernhardHumm/AAI/manuscript/08_Complex_Event_Processing.md

 ## Foundations

 What is an *event* in this context?
 An event is something notable that happens.

-What is notable or not entirely depends on the application use case.
+What is notable entirely depends on the application use case.
 Examples are:

 1. A financial transaction
 1. An airplane landing
 1. A sensor outputs a reading
-1. A change of state in a database, a finite state machine
+1. A change of state in a database
-1. A key stroke
+1. A key stroke performed by a user of a web app
 1. A historic event, e.g., the French Revolution

 An event takes place in the real world.
 An *event object* is a data record that represents an event.

 Examples are: